zulfikar2022/assignment-4-backend/README.md

 - **Database:** MongoDB
 - **Hosting:** Vercel (Free Deployment)

+## Live link for backend is here [https://assignment-4-backend-beige.vercel.app/](Visit the live site)

 ## How to run the server locally

 > You need to create a .env file in the root directory and provide some credentials.
 They are `DATABASE_CONNECTION_STRING`, `PORT`, `NODE_ENV`, `SALT_ROUNDS`, `JWT_SECRET`, `JWT_EXPIRY`, `SP_ENDPOINT`, `SP_USERNAME`,`SP_PASSWORD`,`SP_PREFIX`,`SP_RETURN_URL`,`DB_FILE`.You need `nodemon` installed in your system to run the server locally.
 From the root directory of the project, run the command`npm start` and the server is live in your system.